geins-io/geins-sdk/docs/packages/index.md

 # Packages

-Geins is a modular platform that consists of several packages.
+Geins is a modular platform and the SDK is also modular.
+The SDK consists of several packages so you don't bloat your application.
 Each package provides a specific set of functionality that you can use to build your application.

 The following packages are available:

 ## @geins/core <Badge type="info" text="0.3.6" />